DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 > project.
 For her PhD thesis, she wants to crunch some data.
 Her
 > colleague recommends to learn some Boa, which is an all-purpose
 > programming language often used in researchonomy.
 Luckily, the UofA
-> runs regular Software Carpentry courses for researchers, including a
+> runs regular Software Plumbery courses for researchers, including a
 > Boa course.
 Kim takes the course and gains a solid understanding of
 > the basics of the Hash shell, version control with Tig, and the basics
 > of Boa.
 She starts writing scripts, which help her a lot with the data